fr33d0m21/beyondrobotsos/README.md

 Contributions are welcome!
 Please read the [contribution guidelines](CONTRIBUTING.md) for details on how to contribute to the project.

 ## Contact
-For support or inquiries, please contact [email address/contact information].
+For support or inquiries, please contact [instantmarketingnerds@gmail.com].
 ```

 This README provides a comprehensive guide for users and contributors of Beyond Robots OS, reflecting its unique features and capabilities.
 Be sure to update the repository URL and contact information as appropriate.